Edward-J-Kim/javascript-prep-0223-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data types can object properties hold?
+- What data types can object properties hold? any value type and any reference type
 - Describe the syntax (structure) of object-literals in JavaScript.
+Spaces and line breaks are not important.
+An object definition can span multiple lines
 ## Notes

 All student notes should be written here.